 What is it?
 SURF is 10-week, NSF-funded Research Experience for Undergraduates (REU) summer research program.
 It is designed to engage students from across the country in an exciting summer of research at Scripps Institution of Oceanography.
 Potential research projects span the fields of oceanography, marine biology, earth sciences, geophysics and atmospheric sciences.

 What is it?
-The NSF-funded CCE-LTER Program is working to understand and communicate the effects of long term climate variability on the California Current pelagic ecosystem, a major coastal upwelling biome (see http://cce.lternet.edu/ for more information).
-The CCE-LTER site hosts around 4-5 REUs each summer for 10-12 weeks, full time - including stipends only.
-REUs are placed in various labs at SIO under the guidance of an interdisciplinary group of CCE PIs, Associates, Grad students and Post-docs working in many different aspects of oceanographic research in the CCE.
+The NSF-funded CCE-LTER Program is working to understand and communicate the effects of long-term climate variability on the California Current pelagic ecosystem, a major coastal upwelling biome (see http://cce.lternet.edu/ for more information).
+The CCE-LTER site hosts around 4-5 REU participants each summer for 10-12 weeks.
+REU participants will work full-time in various labs at Scripps Oceanography under the guidance of an interdisciplinary group of CCE PIs, associates, graduate students and Post-docs working in many different aspects of oceanographic research in the CCE.

 Who should apply?
 The program seeks undergraduate students with an interest in chemistry who would like to participate in cutting-edge CAICE research.
 Women, students from underrepresented groups, and military veterans are especially encouraged to apply.
-Priority will be given to current 2nd and 3rd year undergraduates.
-Participants receive a minimum stipend of $5000, housing for the full program duration, and reimbursement for out of town travel costs up to $500.
+Priority will be given to current second- and third-year undergraduates.
+Participants receive a minimum stipend of $5,000, housing for the full program duration, and reimbursement for out-of-town travel costs up to $500.
 No prior research experience is required.